 I would look into what the job entails and if there is potential for growth within the lab.
 If you find that the job will entail nothing but cleaning glassware with no potential for anything further, I would probably look elsewhere.
-Remember though that there will always be a certain degree of “low level” work involved in any research position in the beginning.
+Remember though that there will always be a certain degree of “entry level” work involved in any research position in the beginning.
 The best way to handle this is to talk with the PI and find out where the position might lead.
 There may be a certain amount of “proving yourself” that you need to do before getting more deeply involved.
-Or it may simply be a position with very well-defined job duties that really has nothing to do with research, per se.
-And who knows, even in these types of positions you may learn something.
+Or it may simply be a position with very well-defined job duties that really has nothing to do with research project itself.

 - How much research do I have to do to be competitive for an MSTP (MD/PhD) program?

 Successful applicants to MD/PhD programs have demonstrated not just an interest in science but a capacity for it as well.
 Serious MD/PhD applicants have done extensive research that usually involves extended research on a particular question.
-A reasonable goal is to be in your continuity basic science lab by the summer after your Sophomore year working towards a hypothesis driven independent project for the remainder of college including summers.
+A reasonable goal is to identify a basic science lab by the summer after your sophomore year, working towards a hypothesis driven independent project for the remainder of college including summers.
 To put it another way, an applicant who has done one or two stints of summer research for 3 months is not likely to be competitive for an MD/PhD program.

 - Some of my professors have told me to consider academic medicine as I apply to medical schools based on serving as a teaching assistant for five biology courses during my undergraduate career.
 I have always had a loose idea of what academic medicine is and what it entails, but I was hoping that you would be able to better define academic medicine for me, as well as outline the path toward academic medicine.